 Both the 700D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the 70D was followed by the Canon 80D.

 So how do things add up?
-Is there a clear favorite between the Canon 700D and the Canon 70D?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon 700D or the Canon 70D – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - Less heavy: Is lighter (by 175g or 23 percent) and hence easier to carry around.